Purchase of Service

 - Compassionate care leave

-- Leave to volunteer for CUSO project
+- To volunteer for the CUSO project

 Purchasing leave & deadlines

-You may be able to purchase a leave of absence if you meet all of these qualifications:
+You may be able to purchase a leave of absence if

 - You were an active member when you took the leave